Interaction-Gaming/slow-body/README.md

 # slow-body

-Express middleware to handle badly behaved or slow clients by monitoring request body timing.
-This middleware helps protect your server from clients that send data too slowly or stall during uploads.
+Express middleware to handle badly behaved or slow clients by monitoring request body timing at the socket level.
+This middleware helps protect your server from clients that send data too slowly or stall during uploads, preventing them from getting stuck in body parsing middleware.

 ## Features

+- Socket-level monitoring before Express middleware processing
-- Monitors time between chunks of data to detect stalled uploads
+- Precise tracking of headers vs body data
-- Enforces a total deadline for complete request body delivery
+- Configurable timeout for body delivery
 - Works with Express's error handling system
 - Compatible with other Express middleware
 - TypeScript support